xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

   * Prompt the AI with the same question but add:

-    * “Organize your explanation using an aging tension perspective based on damage, repair, functional reserve, and tail risks.”
+    * “Organize your explanation using an aging tension perspective based on damage, repair, functional reserve, and tail risks.
+Assume a fixed internal aging tension encoding.”

   * Optionally allow the AI to output a qualitative `Tension_age` trajectory.

 * Comparison metric: